hero-image-psychology-job-opportunities_Walbrook

 An MSc in Psychology is about more than finding a job.
 It is a step towards building a long-term career and can lead to further study, skill development, or roles in leadership and university teaching.

 An MSc can be the launchpad for doctoral degrees such as a PhD in Psychology.
-If you are aiming for further training, most programmes will require a graduate basis for chartered membership, which an accredited MSc can provide.
+If you’re aiming for further professional psychology training, many routes require Graduate Basis for Chartered Membership (GBC), which a BPS-accredited conversion MSc can provide.

 Doctoral programmes open doors to research, academia, or highly specialised psychological roles.
 You’ll learn how to design and run research projects, analyse data, and contribute alongside other psychologists to the evidence base in psychology.